gostevedore/gostevedore.github.io/content/en/docs/docs-v0.11/getting-started/install.md

   Learn about the different methods available to install Stevedore
 ---

 Installing Stevedore is a straightforward process, and you have a few options to choose from.
 You can install using the provided installation script, which will take care of everything for you.
-Alternatively, you can download and install from a tarball or install from source if you prefer.
+Alternatively, you can download and install from a tarball or install from the source if you prefer.
 This gives you more flexibility and control over the installation process.

 ## Using the install script